ishaandey/node/week-4/workshop/README.md

 # Seattle Rental Market

-Today we'll be using the Plot.ly interface in Python to generate visualizations of the Seattle rental market, through Airbnb and Zillow data :house:
+Today we'll be using the Plot.ly interface in Python to generate visualizations of the Seattle rental market, through Airbnb and Zillow data

 ## Content Links
 | **Task**    | Details               | Content Link     |